oschweitzer/sfeir-school-angular/docs/markdown/providers/introduction.md

 <!-- .slide: class="two-column-layout" -->

-# Utiliser son service en local
+# Use your service locally

 ##--##